denvermccarthy/denvermccarthy/README.md

 - 🔭 I currently work at Pop Art, writing custom software for clients and developing our [SaaS product](https://www.bamsales.io/).
 - 🌐 I love doing code challenges.
 Check out my codewars [profile](https://www.codewars.com/users/denvermccarthy) and join my clan!
-- 🌱 Some tech I love working with: AWS, React, Node
+- 🌱 Some tech I love working with: AWS, React (Native, Web), Node, Express, Postgres
 - 💬 Ask me about some of my previous projects.
 - 📫 How to reach me: I'm active on [Linkedin](https://www.linkedin.com/in/denvermccarthy/), or you can email me at dmichaelspdx@gmail.com
 - 😄 Pronouns: He/Him